9:15 AM – 10:30 AM

 9:15 AM – 10:15 AM

-How Loyalty Leads to Customer Engagement and Why It Matters
+How Customer Engagement Leads to Loyalty and Why It Matters

 In a rapidly changing marketplace, what can WEI members do to strengthen relationships with their customers?
+What does it take transform consumers into loyal brand advocates?
+Winning the hearts of customers is a constant challenge.
 Our speakers will outline research-based, tested strategies for building connections with consumers, particularly those who are tech-savvy, in our increasingly connected world.